DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-assessment-feedback-and-questioning/summer-week-2-induction-tutor-materials.md

 - Replicability: would you get the same result again?
 - Independence of content: would a different choice of questions change the result?
 - The design of the marking schedule and moderation of marking procedures.
-- Independence of markers: would a different marker change the result
+- Independence of markers: would a different marker change the result.
 - Standardisation: would changing the assessment context (room, time of day, instructions etc) change the result?
 - The length of the assessment: a longer assessment generally produces more reliable results.
 - The suitability of the questions or tasks for the students being assessed.